alxpettit/dynarg/README.md

 /// -- you can dynamically push arguments on the fly instead.
 /// This is useful when you need a consistent function signature for different types of functions,
-/// each needing different arguments use dynarg::*;

-/// Where normally you'd need to have a fixed set of arguments, each of which would be roughly fixed types
-/// -- you can dynamically push arguments on the fly instead.
-/// This is useful when you need a consistent function signature for different types of functions,
 /// each needing different arguments fn draw(args: &mut Args) {
     if let Some(arg) = args.get::<Fruit>("fruit_to_draw") {
         println!("I will draw {}!", arg.0);